groninge01/marit/pages/index.md

 section: home
 intro_paragraph: ''
 ---
 This is our project for english class.
 It is about a book called Wonder.
-We neede to make something creative.
+We needed to make something creative.
+So we made a website.